awesome-foss/awesome-sysadmin/README.md

 ## Newsletters

 * [Servers for Hackers](http://serversforhackers.com/) - Newsletter for programmers who find themselves needing to know their way around a server.
+* [Operations news](http://webopsweekly.com/) - Weekly newsletter aggregating the greatest and latest from the devops and sysadmin world

 ## Repositories
 *Software package repositories.*